JatinDjd/mit_campaign_india/README.md

 - `navbar.css`: Contains styles for the navigation bar.
 - `footer.css`: Contains styles for the footer section.
 - `specific-page.css`: A specific CSS file for each distinct page (e.g., `web-design.css`) to keep styles separate and organized.
 (CSS or JS file must be named after the page it is going to be included.)
+- `footer1.css`: Use incremental numeric values if you want to have multiple versions of a specific component.
+Avoid using keywords like "footer-new".

+### Reserved CSS Classes
+Don't use below listed class names to design any specific webpage.
+Only use it while creating a common css for all project pages.
+1. `MIC-campaign-form`
+2. `MIC-error-message hide intl-error`
+3. `intl-phone`
 ## Media Files

 We avoid cluttering the repository with media files.
 Instead, use live URLs to include images.
 Developers can upload images to `upload.masterinfotech.com` and acquire the media URL for integration into the project.
 `upload.masterinfotech.com` will only allow limited images extantions.
 Please use this software to convert image files into webp format. https://www.xnview.com/en/xnconvert/#downloads

+If you still want to use images in you local for your comfort then please add images folder to `.gitignore` file.

 ## Template Folder